Castle To Cathedral To Cashmere

 The day officially began with the town drummer at 4 am or 5 am.

 The town drummer would make his way up and down the closes in the morning to get people up to go and work in the factories – the tanneries and woollen mills.
-It was also a signal that the night watchman’s duty was at an end and that first mass of the day would be observed.
+It was also a signal that the night watchman’s duty was at an end and that the first mass of the day would be observed.

 Sanitation was an ongoing concern.
 Open drain channels ran down the centre of streets or along the sides.
-Many stables opened out onto the streets and dung heaps encroached on the main passage.
+Many stables opened out onto the streets, and dung heaps encroached on the main passage.
 People often threw dirty water out of windows in the general direction of the drains.

 Pigs were another nuisance in the streets.